Killing of Ingrid Escamilla: Background

-Event
+Murder

 The crime against Ingrid Escamilla occurred after an argument in which Robledo Rosas went into a rage when questioned for drinking alcohol, which triggered a fight in which he received several slashes.
 Robledo Rosas stabbed Escamilla in the neck multiple times, killing her, then removed her skin and various organs which he then tried to flush down the toilet of his house.
 When he did not succeed, Robledo Rosas wrapped the remains in a green bag and left his home in order to discard it on the side of the street.

 Robledo Rosas's son, who reportedly has autism, reportedly witnessed the murder.
 Robledo Rosas called the child's mother, his ex-wife, to confess that he had killed his partner.
-When the woman found out, she called the police, who found Robledo Rosas next to the body of Escamilla.
+The ex-wife called the police, who found Robledo Rosas next to the body of Escamilla.
 Robledo Rosas was arrested by police and consigned to a public ministry.
-Videos on social media showed Robledo Rosas arrested in a patrol car with bloodied clothes and descriptively confessing the crime to the agents.
+Videos on social media showed Robledo Rosas under arrest in a patrol car with bloodied clothes and confessing to the crime in detail.

-Escamilla's body was handed over to her relatives on 10 February and buried on 11 February in the pantheon of the municipality of Juan Galindo, where the victim was originally from.
+Escamilla's body was handed over to her relatives on 10 February and buried on 11 February in the cemetery of the municipality of Juan Galindo, where the victim was originally from.
 Before being buried, Escamilla was given a lying in state in the municipal presidency of Juan Galindo, from where she was a collaborator.
 The funeral was attended by about 300 people who demanded justice.

 On 12 February 2020, a judge based in Mexico City found elements of guilt in the investigation provided by the Attorney General of Mexico City (FGJCDMX), for which Robledo Rosas was imprisoned preventively.
 After Robledo Rosas announced in his preliminary hearing that he would commit suicide, he was ordered to carry out a psychological assessment at the Men's Center for Psychosocial Rehabilitation of the South Preventive Prison for Men in Mexico City.

 Distribution of images

-On 10 February 2020, the headlines of the sensationalist newspapers ¡Pásala! and La Prensa appeared with the note of the murder, also showing photographs of the victim as it was found by first responders to the scene, such as police officers and members of expert services; likewise, these images were disseminated on social networks such as Twitter and Facebook, which generated outrage and a debate about the role of the media and the lack of a gender perspective around the work of the media by probably crediting a structural and entrenched phenomenon in the media industry.
-According to experts, this social phenomenon would distort the prosecution of crimes and their qualification as femicides.
+On 10 February 2020, the headlines of the sensationalist tabloids ¡Pásala! and La Prensa published detailed accounts of the murder, prominently displaying graphic photographs of the victim's body as it was found by first responders to the scene,.
+Likewise, the images found their way and were disseminated on social networks such as Twitter and Facebook, causing outrage and triggering a national debate about the role of the media in the normalization of violence against women, citing the lack of a gendered perspective, and structural, entrenched cultural norms in the media industry as driving factors.
+According to experts, this social phenomenon distorted the prosecution of crimes and their qualification as femicides.